tilleul/apple2/2liners/the art of 2-liners/SCRN_PLOT_your_sound_routine.md

 ```
 A$="A607A406AD30C088D0FDCAD0F560"
 ```
 It's only 33 characters but as such it's unusable.
-It means we need to write code to parse the string.
+We need to write code to parse the string and convert each hexadecimal to decimal.
 Something along the way of (not optimized yet):
 ```
 10 A$="A607A406AD30C088D0FDCAD0F560"